Also Like

 Maltese Dog Information

-In 1954, the Fédération Cynologique Internationale officially recognized the Maltese dog breed, with Italy being the primary nation responsible for its development and breeding.
+More recently, in 1954, the Fédération Cynologique Internationale (FCI) officially recognized the Maltese dog breed.
+Italy was designated as the primary nation responsible for the breed's development and ongoing breeding standards.

 Maltese dog breed characteristics